xheon/JointEmbedding/README.md

 If you would like to get access to the Scan-CAD Object Similarity dataset, please fill out this [google form](https://forms.gle/3BhUaU1JaECWrbTw6 "google form to get access"), and once accepted, we will send out the download link.

+## Code
+This code was developed with `Python 3.7` and `PyTorch 1.3`.

+### Training & Testing
+- `src/train.py` contains the main train loop.
+- `src/test.py` contains the code for evaluating the metrics, i.e. domain confusion, retrieval accuracy and ranking quality.

 ## Video
 You can view our YouTube video [here](https://www.youtube.com/watch?v=-RxSlQ6tOEA).

 [![Our YouTube Video](https://img.youtube.com/vi/-RxSlQ6tOEA/0.jpg)](https://www.youtube.com/watch?v=-RxSlQ6tOEA)

 ## Citation